casbin/awesome-auth/README.md

 - [Foulkon](https://github.com/Tecsisa/foulkon) - Authorization server that allows or denies access to web resources.
 - [Gocialite](https://github.com/danilopolani/gocialite) - Social OAuth login in Go with multiple providers has never been so easy.
 - [Ory Keto](https://github.com/ory/keto) - Access control server capable of solving complex use cases (multi-tenant, attribute-based access control, etc.) with access control policies.
+- [Oso](https://github.com/osohq/oso) - Batteries-included framework for building authorization in your Go application.

 ### <a name="authZ-rust"></a>Rust

 - [Casbin-Rs](https://github.com/casbin/casbin-rs) - Authorization library that supports access control models like ACL, RBAC, ABAC in Rust.
+- [Oso](https://github.com/osohq/oso) - Batteries-included framework for building authorization in your Rust application.

 ### <a name="authZ-ios"></a>iOS